Why It Works

 - 14 fluid ounces grade B dark maple syrup

 - 1 teaspoon McCormick's pumpkin spice

 - 1 package Safale US-05

-Tie the crystal 20L and chocolate malt in a small mesh hop bag.
-Place the bag in 5.5 gallons of water in a 7.5 gallon pot and immerse the grain.
+Tie crystal 20L and chocolate malt in a small mesh hop bag.
+Place the bag in 5.5 gallons of water in a 7.5-gallon pot and immerse the grain.

 Begin to heat, making sure mesh bag isn’t sitting directly on the bottom of the pot.
-Remove the grain bag when the temperature reaches 170°F.
+Remove grain bag when temperature reaches 170°F (77°C).

-After a total of 55 minutes has passed, add the maple syrup and the pumpkin pie spice.
+After a total of 55 minutes has passed, add maple syrup and pumpkin pie spice.

-Cool wort by placing pot in ice bath or by using a wort chiller until it is at 65°F. Transfer to sanitized fermentor (either a carboy or a fermentation bucket).
+Cool wort by placing pot in ice bath or by using a wort chiller until it is at 65°F (18°C).
+Transfer to a sanitized fermentor (either a carboy or a fermentation bucket).